 Going on holiday is a fun, exciting time.
 However, if you are a pet owner, it can also be a little bit stressful.
-You need to organise what you are going to do with your pet while you are on holiday well in advance of leaving for your holiday.
-You all love your pets, so here is what you can do with your pets when you go on holiday.
+You need to organise what you are going to do with your pets while you are on holiday well in advance of leaving for your holiday.
+You all love your pets, as I do and I know how tough it can be to leave them behind.
+Here are a few options of what you can do with your pets when you go on holiday.

-When it comes to long-distance travel, a lot of people have some big ideas of the places they’d like to see.
+When it comes to long-distance travelling, a lot of people have some big ideas about the places they’d like to see.
 Over the years, through seeing other people’s images, along with television appearances, it’s easy to build up a list of the places you need to see.
-Of course, though, choosing locations is one thing; planning a route is another.
-To help you out with this, this post will be exploring a trip like no other, from John O’Groats, the Northernmost town in the UK, to Cape Town, one of South Africa’s furthest South cities, to give you an idea of how to can embark on your own.
+Of course, choosing locations is one thing; planning a route is another.
+To help you out with this, this post will be exploring a trip like no other, travelling from John O’Groats, the Northernmost town in the UK, to Cape Town, one of South Africa’s furthest South cities, to give you an idea of how to can embark on your own adventure.
 Continue reading “John O’Groats To Cape Town: Travelling Down The Map”

 I have lived in Hampshire all my life and spent a lot of my childhood visiting the great places it has to offer.
 Certain places hold special memories for me and the coast, especially Southsea and Hayling Island, were two of my Mum’s favourite destinations.